The Retirement Tax Trap: How to Protect Your Income From Tax Concentration Risk

 Retirement works best when growth, stability, and tax diversification work together.

-If most of your projected retirement wealth sits in pre-tax accounts and you have not evaluated how future withdrawals will be taxed, it may be time to examine your structure.
+If most of your projected retirement wealth is concentrated in pre-tax accounts and you have not yet evaluated how future withdrawals may be taxed, it may be worth taking a closer look at your overall structure.

 The Life Insurance Clarity Assessment below is designed to help you determine whether incorporating high cash value whole life insurance into your broader strategy makes sense for your situation.